Fix: CPU Overheating

 Usual CPU_Fan header location

-Remember, you can also utilize the CPU_OPT and CPU_PUMP connectors.
+Remember, you can also employ the CPU_OPT and CPU_PUMP connectors.

 After you’ve plugged the fan in, leave the case open, boot the PC and see whether it spins up.
-If it doesn’t, you’ll have to resort to a more expensive solution.
+If it doesn’t, you’ll have to resort to a costlier solution.

 Fix 2.3: Adjust Fan Curve

-When the CPU fan spins up as intended, but you’re still having overheating troubles, the fan curve on your PC may be simply not aggressive enough.
+When the CPU fan spins up as intended, but you’re still having overheating issues, the fan curve on your PC may be simply not forceful enough.

-You can modify your computer’s fan curve either through your motherboard’s software or BIOS.
+You can adjust your computer’s fan curve either through your motherboard’s software or BIOS.

 Fan curve adjustments in NZXT Cam software